 What Does “Social Media” Mean to Your Organization?

 The term “social media” has taken on epic proportions in the business world.
-Reminiscent of land grabs in the wild west, many feel that they must do something, anything using social media if they are to avoid being left behind.
+Reminiscent of land grabs in the wild west, many feel that they must do something, anything using social media to avoid falling behind.
 All too often, businesses decide to simply start posting once in a while without any sort of clarity as to what they hope to achieve.
 When nothing comes of it after a month or two, they get frustrated and decide it’s a waste of time and money.

-But, the ways in which organizations can leverage the power of social channels are as varied as the businesses themselves.
-Social media is not the answer to anything in and of itself, it is the use of social media to achieve a purpose that provides value.
+But the ways in which organizations can use the power of social channels are as varied as the businesses themselves.
+Social media is not the answer to anything in and of itself.
+It’s the use of social media to achieve a purpose that provides value.

-As a digital marketing professional, managing social media often falls under my job description, but when someone says they want to use social media for their business, the first question that comes to mind is “Why?
+As a content marketing professional, managing social media often falls under my job description.
+But when someone says they want to use social media for their business, the first question that comes to mind is “Why?
 What does that mean to you?”
-Below are examples of some of the many uses for social media in business:
+For instance, here are some of the many ways businesses can use social media.

 Customers are increasingly using social channels to air concerns about businesses.
 Why?
-Because addressing a company publicly can be the quickest and most rewarding way to get its attention.
-Truly social companies embrace this, knowing that even angry customers can result in a positive impression online if their concern is handled with grace.
+Because publicly addressing a company can be the quickest and most rewarding way to get its attention.
+Truly social companies embrace this, knowing that even angry customers can result in a positive impression online if their concerns are handled with grace.

-This is a concept that has many definitions and it is often used interchangeably with “social media management.”
-It is essentially a hybrid of marketing and customer service.
-Community management involves proactively building a rapport with your current and potential customers so that you can gain a deep understanding and responsiveness to them as an organization.
-Community managers are typically expected to act as customer advocates to the organization and vice versa.
+This is a concept that has many definitions and is often used interchangeably with “social media management.”
+It’s essentially a hybrid of marketing and customer service.
+Community management involves proactively building a rapport with your current and potential customers so you can gain a deep understanding and responsiveness to them as an organization.

-This type of activity within organizations is not new and it certainly is not limited to social media.
+This type of activity within organizations is not new and it certainly isn’t limited to social media.
 Effective community management involves engagement with customers both online and off.
-But, social media has given the concept a fresh twist as it has created many new opportunities for engaging with an organization’s community.
-With social media, this might mean establishing or joining chat sessions on Twitter or hangouts on Google+.
-It could also involve participating in relevant groups or events on Facebook and LinkedIn in addition to interacting with your client base one-to-one.
+But social media has given the concept a fresh twist as it has created many new opportunities for engaging with an organization’s community.
+With social media, this might mean establishing or joining chat sessions on Twitter.
+And it could also mean participating in relevant groups or events on Facebook and LinkedIn in addition to interacting with your clients one-to-one.

 The internet has changed the way customers make purchasing decisions.
 They perform their own research online and have little patience for smoke and mirrors.
 Social media is an opportunity for organizations to step outside the boundaries of their own websites, meet their customers wherever they are online and communicate that they are worthy of their business.

-Marketing is responsible for establishing your brand’s message and communicating it to your target audience through whatever materials and channels resonate for them.
-For this reason, social media is often viewed as a marketing function.
+Marketing is responsible for establishing your brand’s message and communicating it to your target audience using materials and channels that appeal to them.
+Since social media is a communication channel it’s often viewed as a marketing function.

-Social media can be used for many marketing activities including:
+Social media is used for many marketing activities including: